k5iogura/darknet_ttt/README.md

 3. For speed up prediction, use gemm by OpenCL optimization and BLAS CPU optimized library.
 4. For speed up visibility, split Camera process and prediction process into 2threads.
 Camera View is infinity loop, camera view loop and prediction loop are asynchronus.
 By using mutex, 2loops is synchronizing only at time of send/recieve image and prediction result btn themself.
 5. We use X11 client(from OpenCV) to show result of the prediction on input image.
 So, We need X11 server at our demonstration.
 DE10Nano has HDMI output port on Board.
 But to use HDMI port, corresponding to IP-Module for FPGA Fabric has to be impliment in FPGA Fabric.
 We give up using HDMI port because DE10Nano FPGA Fabric is full by OpenCL gemm for Neural Network.
+6. im2col is generic method to dup and copy input image for generic matrix multipier.
+This has been tested from long time ago.
+But, we don't use this method.
+Instead of im2col, we use im2row method because im2row perform good efficiencies of GEMM operator.
+Original im2row ideas in [this area](https://github.com/k5iogura/convolution-flavors).
+7. We use the idea of [folding technique](http://cs231n.stanford.edu/reports/2017/pdfs/135.pdf).

 ### ttt5_224_160.cfg network convolution layer structure